juanchiem/peanut_smut_osf.io_xf4j9/README.md

 R codes from manuscript:

 RELATIONSHIP BETWEEN INCIDENCE AND SEVERITY OF PEANUT SMUT AND ITS REGIONAL DISTRIBUTION IN THE MAIN GROWING REGION OF ARGENTINA
 (data analysis by: Juan.
-A. Paredes, and Juan.
+Paredes, and Juan.
 P. Edwards Molina)

 `usethis::create_from_github("https://github.com/juanchiem/peanut_smut_osf.io_xf4j9.git", fork = F)`